archethic-foundation/libjs/README.md

 - `seed` is hexadecimal encoding or Uint8Array representing the transaction chain seed to be able to derive and generate the keys
 - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)
 - `curve` is the elliptic curve to use for the key generation (can be "ed25519", "P256", "secp256k1") - default to: "ed25519"
+- `origin_id` is the origin of the public key (can be 0 for "on chain wallet", 1 for "software" or 2 for "tpm") - default to: 1

 ```js
 import { Crypto } from "archethic";